smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Changelog ==

+= 7.1.18 =
+* Fix for international delivery with vConnect All in 1 plugin to PostNord

 = 7.1.17 =
 * Fix breaking change in WooCommerce 3.4.x: Shipping Rate method_id is used instead of the id when saving shipping methods.